isomerpages/moe-stgabrielspri/_academic-learning/Mother Tongue Languages/Tamil Language.md

 1. Reading Programme (P2 to P6)
 Objective: To develop students’ as effective communicators in the Tamil language through customized reading and oratorical resources.

-**E-Learning Platforms**
-* vaandu.sg
-* TheenTamil Website
-* Student Learning Space (SLS)

-Objective: To embark on various ICT platforms to enhance the learning of Tamil.

 **Learning Journey**
 Learning of Tamil through authentic learning experiences such as learning journeys and watching of theatrical performances.